asmaloney/gactar/README.md

 2. Open your browser to the URL it outputs (e.g. http://localhost:8181)

 For more details and other options for running gactar, [see below](#running-gactar).

-## Why gactar?

-1. Provides a human-readable, easy-to-understand, standard format to define basic ACT-R models.
-1. Abstracts away the "programming" to focus on writing & understanding models.
-1. Restricts the model to a small language to prevent programming "outside the model" (no sneaking in extra calculations or control-flow!).
-1. Runs the same model on multiple ACT-R implementation frameworks so the output may be compared.
-1. Generates human-readable code with comments linking back to the amod file which is useful for learning the implementations and comparing them.
-1. Provides a very simple setup for teaching environments - gactar is self-contained in one executable and downloads the implementation frameworks itself.
-1. Allows the easy exchange of models with other researchers
-1. Opens up the possibility of a library of models which will run on multiple implementation frameworks.

-## Design Goals

-1. amod syntax & semantics should be designed for humans to read & understand (i.e. it should not require a programming background to grok).
-1. amod should only provide one way to perform each action - this helps when reading someone else's code and keeps the parser as simple as possible.
-1. amod should only include functionality which is available on all implementation frameworks.
-1. gactar should be as simple as possible to set up, use, and understand.

-## Contributing

-For information on how to contribute (code, bug reports, ideas, or other resources), please see the [CONTRIBUTING](CONTRIBUTING.md) doc.

 ## Installation